pashmir/LearningForgeAPI/README.md

 The example mod has some methods which show you how to communicate between mods and how to log or do things in events while the game loads.

 I learned how to use the deferred register in the registries class.

+I learned how to make tile entities in deferred registers.
+The tile entity type is created at runtime, so the tile entity constructor can call it even though there is no explicit declaration in the code.